 The Senior Handbook, now updated for the 2013-2014 school year, contains information of interest to current seniors at Whitman College.

 Table of Contents

 - Honors in Major Study

-Please check the following list of items that need to be completed for you to receive your diploma during Commencement.
+Please review the following sections to ensure you have completed everything necessary for you to receive your diploma during Commencement.
 If you have any questions about the status of your college requirements for graduation, please contact Jennifer McNeil in the Registrar's Office (x5910).
 If you have concerns about completing requirements for your major(s), speak with your faculty adviser.

 Is the Anticipated Completion Date listed on the top left of your current Academic Evaluation accurate?
 Another way to check is the student listserve.
 Is the listserve correct for you?
 If not, please contact Jennifer McNeil to have your record evaluated and graduation date updated.
 This date is when you are to complete all degree requirements for graduation, and if you are finishing requirements in May, you are then expected to participate in Commencement.

 The Graduation Application is for you to verify that you will complete all graduation requirements by your anticipated graduation date.
 May graduates will receive applications in their Whitman mailboxes in the Fall during the last week of September.
 Forms can be downloaded, Whitman Graduation Application, and copies are available in the Registrar's Office.
 December graduates will receive their applications in the Spring during the first week of February.